microsoft/code-push/cli/README.md

 This is the same parameter as the one described in the [above section](#target-binary-version-parameter).
 If left unspecified, the command defaults to targeting only the specified version in the project's metadata (`Info.plist` if this update is for iOS clients, and `build.gradle` for Android clients).

 ### Releasing Updates (NativeScript)
-TODO (last task before a PR can be sent)

 ```shell
 code-push release-nativescript <appName> <platform>